CDCgov/ngsqi-spores/README.md

 ## Introduction

-**SPORES: Simulation, Phylogeny Estimation, Read Optimization, Resistance Mutation Identification and Evaluation, and Sequence Annotation** is a bioinformatics pipeline that performs quality control and preprocessing on empirical long sequencing reads, incorporates variants of interest into reference genomes, and generates long read in silico datasets using empirically derived error models and genomes containing variants of interest.
+**SPORES: Simulation, Phylogeny Estimation, Read Optimization, Resistance Mutation Identification and Evaluation, and Sequence Annotation** is a bioinformatics pipeline that performs quality control and preprocessing on empirical, long sequencing reads, incorporates variants of interest into reference genomes, and generates long-read _in silico_ datasets using empirically derived error models and genomes containing variants of interest.

 [![Nextflow](https://img.shields.io/badge/nextflow%20DSL2-%E2%89%A522.10.6-23aa62.svg?labelColor=000000)](https://www.nextflow.io/)
 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)

 The primary objectives of the SPORES workflow entail:

-* Generate long read in silico datasets based on genome sequences containing variants of interest and empirical long read error models
+* Generate long-read _in silico_ datasets based on genome sequences containing variants of interest and empirical long-read error models
-* Perform preprocessing and error modeling on empirical long read datasets
+* Perform preprocessing and error modeling on empirical long-read datasets
-* Verify quality of empirical long reads and simulated in silico datasets
+* Verify quality of empirical long reads and simulated _in silico_ datasets

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the